nikodunk/blog/content/2022-05-10-the-tech-stack-for-maximum-efficiency.md

 - Heroku, so as to use as little time as possible on DevOps
 - Node/Hapi, a single api running all code for deposits, loans etc
 - BullMQ & Redis: A single jobs queue for all features: deposits, loans, monthly jobs, etc
-- Postgres database, not time for non-relational systems here
+- Postgres database, no time for non-relational systems here
 - Regularly updated & audited packages including Node versions to unlock newest features & ensure security
 - Integration test coverage of critical path user flows (apply, login, transact), enforced by CI.